jpype-project/jpype/doc/userguide.rst

 Lists
 =====

-Java List classes such as ArrayList and LinkedList can be used in Python for loops and list comprehensions directly.
-A Java list can be converted to a Python list or the reverse by called the requested type as a copy constructor.
+Java List classes such as ArrayList and LinkedList can be used in Python ``for`` loops and list comprehensions directly.
+A Java list can be converted to a Python list or the reverse by calling the requested type as a copy constructor.

 .. code-block:: python